 Blood test for D-dimer

 This detects fragments of breakdown products of a blood clot.
 The higher the level, the more likely you have a blood clot in a vein.
 Unfortunately, the test can be positive in a number of other situations, such as if you have had recent surgery or if you are pregnant.
 A positive test does not, therefore, diagnose a DVT or a PE.
 The test may, however, indicate how likely it is that you have a blood clot (the clot can be either a DVT or a PE).
 This can help decide if further tests are needed.
-A negative D-dimer test means it is very likely that you do not have a PE or DVT.
-If you are at high risk of VTE and there is still a strong suspicion that you do have a clot, despite a negative D-dimer test, you will need further tests.
+A negative D-dimer result when you are at low risk of VTE means the chance of having a thrombus is extremely low.
+However, if your VTE risk is high, then a D-dimer test cannot rule out the possiblity of a thrombus and you will need other tests.

-An echocardiogram is useful for people who may have a massive PE, as it can show up large clots in the lung and/or their effect on the heart.
+An echocardiogram is useful for people who may have a massive PE, as it can show the effect on the heart.
+If there is a massive PE then this puts strain on the right-hand side of the heart.
 It can be done at the bedside.
-It does not show up a small PE.

 Isotope scan and CTPA scan